Canadian hardcore punk: Manitoba and Saskatchewan

 Means was a Christian Post-hardcore/Melodic hardcore band from Regina, Saskatchewan.
 The band was formed in 2001 under the name of Means 2 An End as a 3-piece by main-songwriter/lyricist Matt Goud.
 They were originally from the small city of Dauphin, Manitoba.
 In 2003, they relocated to Regina, SK.
 They eventually integrated more and more elements of hardcore into their sound and dropped "2 An End" from their name.
 After many years of touring, the band began to accumulate a fanbase.
 It was around this time, in 2005, that original bassist Blair Roberts quit to pstart a family.
 He was replaced by Dylan Johnstone (formerly of Yorkton, SK hardcore group Statement of Service).
 They remained a three-piece until mid-2006 when Todd joined so Dylan could switch to lead vocals.
 Painted Thin was a Canadian hardcore punk band, formed in Winnipeg, and active from 1994 to 1999.
 The core of the band consisted of vocalist and guitarist Stephen Carroll and bassist and vocalist Paul Furgale, with a variety of guest musicians, including James Ash, Dan McCafferty and Jason Tait, on individual recordings.
 The first CD was Small Acts of Love and Rebellion, a split CD with John K. Samson, in 1995 on G7 Welcoming Committee Records, and the albums Still They Die of Heartbreak in 1997 and Clear, Plausible Stories in 1999 before breaking up.
 Carroll and Tait went on to join Samson's indie rock band, The Weakerthans, while Furgale started the band Sixty Stories.

+Since 2020 a reemergent Hardcore and DBeat scene as developed both within the city of Saskatoon and Regina represented by bands such as Reject, Krash, Asspatch, Old Tolerated, Cambodian Death Camp and Repair from Saskatoon and Fistfight, GROND and Modern Decay in Regina.
+Venues include the Black Cat Tavern, The Capital, RCAF Hall and the Elks Hall located in Saskatoon with The Exchange and The Mercury based in Regina.